maishiroma/Project_KDD/README.md

 ## What's in here?
 This project will consist of a short prototype level that will demonstrate all of the mechanics, UI, and fludidity that I worked on.
 A complete playthrough of the prototype will take less than 3 minutes.

+## How to Build and Run
+There are two ways on building this project:
+1) Download the most recent release found in the `Release Tab` and extract the `.zip`.
+  - Go to the approperiate folder that matches your system's OS and run the `.app` or `.exe` file in that folder.
+2) Clone the repo from the `master` branch and build the project within Unity _v2018.2.4_.

 ## Basic Controls
 - `A`: Move Left
 - `D`: Move Right